 Students Demand Action is a national program with more than 700 local groups across the country and active volunteers in every state.
 Officially registering your local group with Students Demand Action will provide the leaders in your group access to materials, resources, and support from National Students Demand Action.

 - Identify one leader to complete the Start a Group Application.

-- All student leaders and group advisors must complete our Volunteer Agreement Form (volunteer leaders under 18 must also have their parents or guardians complete a permission slip, which we will provide upon completion of the Volunteer Agreement).
+- All student leaders must complete our Volunteer Agreement Form (volunteer leaders under 18 must also have their parents or guardians complete a permission slip, which we will provide upon completion of the Volunteer Agreement).

 - Within one week of paperwork submission, your group will be officially approved and will receive an email with additional information.

 Students Demand Action is a national grassroots volunteer initiative, created by and for teens and young adults, a network within Everytown for Gun Safety, to channel the energy and passion of high school and college-aged students into the fight against gun violence.